emilybaum/liri-node-app/README.md

     * concert-this
     * do-what-it-says
 1. After the command, input the detail you are searching for (no need for quotes)
+1. All responses from commands performed will be stored in the corresponding log file

 ## Example search in the command line
 **node liri.js movie-this elf**